A Randomized Greedy Algorithm for Near-Optimal Sensor Scheduling in Large-Scale Sensor Networks: Introduction

-The success of submodular maximization in sensor scheduling applications is due to the extensive prior work in designing approximation algorithms for combinatorial optimization problems.
-Nemhauser et al.\cite{nemhauser1978analysis} showed that the greedy algorithm provides a $(1-1/e)$-approximation to maximizing a monotone submodular set function under cardinality constraint.
-They extended their work to the nonuniform matroid constraint and showed that the greedy algorithm achieves a $1/(P+1)$-approximation over the intersection of $P$ matroids \cite{fisher1978analysis}.
-A ($\frac{1-e^{-c}}{c}$)-approximation algorithm for the monotone submodular function maximization under any matroid constraint was proposed in \cite{vondrak2010submodularity}.
-A local search method proposed in \cite{filmus2014monotone} provides a ($\frac{1-e^{-c}}{c}$)-approximation for monotone submodular maximization over matroid constraints.
-Sviridenko et al. \cite{sviridenko2015optimal} introduced a ($1-c/e-\epsilon$)-approximation algorithm for the maximization of monotone increasing submodular functions and a ($1+\frac{c}{1-c}.e^{-1}+\frac{1}{1-c}O(\epsilon)$)-approximation algorithm for the minimization of monotone decreasing supermodular functions subject to a single matroid constraint.
-The approximation ratio there improved the previous ($\frac{1-e^{-c}}{c}$)-approximation of \cite{vondrak2010submodularity}.
-In \cite{mirzasoleiman2014lazier}, a ($1-1/e-\epsilon$)-approximation algorithm is developed for the maximization of monotone increasing submodular functions.
+Sensor selection is related to the problem of maximizing a monotone submodular function subject to a uniform matroid constraint.
+Nemhauser et al. \cite{nemhauser1978analysis} considered this problem and showed that the greedy algorithm that iteratively selects items with maximum marginal gain provides a $(1-1/e)$-approximation factor.
+In \cite{mirzasoleiman2014lazier}, a ($1-1/e-\epsilon$)-approximation stochastic-greedy algorithm is developed for the maximization of monotone increasing submodular functions under cardinality constraint that reduces the complexity of the greedy algorithm proposed in \cite{nemhauser1978analysis}.
+However, the assumption of submodularity in \cite{nemhauser1978analysis,mirzasoleiman2014lazier} does not hold in the sensor selection problem with MSE objective.
 Recently, Wang \etal \cite{wang2016approximation} analyzed the performance of the greedy algorithm in the general setting where the function is monotone non-decreasing, but not necessarily submodular.
-They defined an elemental curvature $\alpha$ and showed that the greedy algorithm provides a $(\frac{1}{1+\mu})$-approximation under a general matroid constraint, where $\mu=\alpha$ if $0\leq \alpha \leq 1$ and $\mu=\frac{\alpha^K(1-\alpha^K)}{K(1-\alpha)}$ if $\alpha>1$ ($K$ denotes the rank of the matroid).
-However, determining the elemental curvature is itself an NP-hard task.
+They defined a total curvature $\mu$ and showed that the greedy algorithm provides a $(\frac{1}{1+\mu})$-approximation under matroid constraint.
+However, determining the elemental curvature defined in \cite{wang2016approximation} is itself an NP-hard task.
 Therefore, finding an explicit approximation factor for the settings where the objective function is not supermodular, e.g., trace of the error covariance matrix in sensor scheduling for state estimation via Kalman filtering, remains a challenge.